alitet01/etc/README.md

 with new suffix at the end.

+## Backup

-## Backup source clients, projects, tasks
+### Backup source clients, projects, tasks
 Write objects to json file backup.json in current directory

-## Backup source time entries started in date range
+### Backup source time entries started in date range
 Write objects to json file bute_date_from_date_till.json in current directory

-* Backup time entries dates cover the period from date_from 00:00 Your time till date_till 23:59 Your time.
-It is better to set Timezone UTC+00 in user profile for the user which token set to access source Toggl.
+Backup time entries dates cover the period from date_from 00:00 Your time till date_till 23:59 according to timezone of user which token set to access source Toggl.
+It is better to set Timezone UTC+00 in user profile for this user.

+### Current version assumes the backup scenario:
+Backup period is from date_from to date_till, format: YYYY-MM-DD (year-month-date)
+1. run togglebuf backup
+2. togglebuf bute date_from date_till
+3. go to source Toggl interface and manual download csv file from Reports-Detailed section of Toggl with date_from date_till period set.
+4. pack files backup.json, bute_date_from_date_till.json, Toggl_time_entries_date_from_to_date_till.csv
+into archieve date_from_date_till.tar.gz
+5. Upload the archieve to AWS S3 bucket 'toggl-backup'

 ## Toggl limitations